 - What is the source of my information assuming?

-- Again, observe cause and effect to anticipate what will happen or what is likely to happen.
+- Again, use questions and observe cause and effect to anticipate what will happen or what is likely to happen.

 - It requires thinking in principles.